ANZAzureDevs/New-Breakpoint/S02E05LiveQandA.md

 ### ❔ Is the React SPA wrapped in a .NET app for Azure AD?

 The demonstration (Santaweb) showed a simple web application that was calling a REST API.
 The REST API was built using .NET and is the actual resource being protected by Azure AD.
-In order for the web application to call the API any user must first authenticate via Azure AD so they have a valid Access Token for the REST API.
+In order for the web application to call the API the user must first authenticate via Azure AD so they have a valid Access Token for the REST API.

 ### ❔ I assume we can configure timeout for tokens, however I am not sure if there is a timeout attached to the code to retrieve the token in PKCE flow?